Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: PARTICULAR -FUNCTION FORMULATIONS

-In the case of linear dynamics, quadratic cost function, and control actions constrained to lie in a polytopic feasible set, then the optimal Value function and $\mcal{Q}$-function is known to be piece-wise quadratic \cite[Theorem 7.7]{morari_2014_MPCBook}.
-Hence quadratic basis functions are a reasonable choice for both $\approxFuncSpaceX$ and $\approxFuncSpaceXU$, see \cite[\S 6]{boyd_iteratedBellman}.
-We will show that, in this setting, the condition of Lemma \ref{lemma:Qform_Vform_equivalence} is satisfied and hence formulation \eqref{eq:PropOfEquiv_forV} is preferred over \eqref{eq:PropOfEquiv_forQ}.
+In the case of linear dynamics, quadratic cost function, and control actions constrained to lie in a polytopic feasible set, then the value function and \textQ-function is known to be piece-wise quadratic \cite[Theorem 6.7]{morari_2014_MPCBook}.
+Hence, quadratic basis functions defined as,